Ayushman-Pyne/Obsidian-Brain/01 - Projects/Proj 1/Selection.md

 5. **Harmony with Organizational Values**: Through selection, organizations can verify that new hires resonate with the company's values, ethics, and culture, nurturing a coherent working environment.

 6. **Compliance Assurance**: Stringent selection processes aid in upholding compliance with legal and regulatory requirements, thereby mitigating the risk of discrimination and other legal challenges.

-By recognizing the importance of selection, organizations can strategically design and implement selection processes to secure the best talent and positively impact their overall performance.

-Steps of selection
+## Steps Of Selection

 1. **Preliminary Screening**: The initial step involves screening applicants based on their resumes, cover letters, or initial applications to determine if they meet the basic qualifications and requirements for the position.